-When you are making an appointment at our one of CDC dental practicesplease let us know you are seeking treatment under this scheme.
-This will allow our front desk team to prepare the paperwork necessary for you to claim the CDBS, and provided that you don’t reach your limit there will be no out of pocket expenses.
+When you are making an appointment at our one of Coastal Dental Care practices please let us know you are seeking treatment under this scheme.
+This will allow our front desk team to prepare the paperwork necessary for you to claim the CDBS.
+This will as insure you won’t reach your limit and there will be no out of pocket expenses.

 The Child Dental Benefit Schedule covers basic dental services such as:

 The CDBS can’t be used for cosmetic treatments (porcelain veneers and teeth whitening), orthodontics (braces and Invisalign) and any services provided in a hospital.
 If you are unsure whether or not the treatment you’re seeking is covered, feel free to contact one of our dental practices.